coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   Question: Does your model create text output?
   - Protect against [insecure output handling](/goto/insecureoutput/), for example, when you display the output of the model on a website and the output contains malicious Javascript.

-  Make sure to protect against [model unavailability by malicious users](/goto/denialmodelservice/) (e.g. large inputs, many requests).
+  Make sure to protect against [model unavailability by malicious users](/goto/denialmodelservice/) (e.g., large inputs, many requests).
 If your model is run by a supplier, then certain countermeasures may already be in place to address this.

   Since AI systems are software systems, they require appropriate conventional application security and operational security, apart from the AI-specific threats and controls mentioned in this section.